 The doctor will ask about symptoms and medical history.
 A physical exam will be done.
 CF is suspected in a child with classic symptoms, especially if a sibling has CF.

 CF is often diagnosed by symptoms, family history of CF, or a positive screening test in newborns.
 The diagnosis may be confirmed with genetic testing.
-Other lab tests that may be used to confirm CF include:
+Other lab tests that may be used to confirm CF is sweat chloride testing.

 Your doctor may need to check your lungs.
 This may be done to look for symptoms or to determine treatment.
 Tests may include: